m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 Spike is not available on the Apple App Store, instead you can download Spike through App Centre via an invitation you can request from the Spike website.

-Fill in the form at <https://spike-app.com> with an email address that you can access from your phone.
+Fill in the form at https://spike-app.com/#installation with an email address that you can access from your phone.
+Yahoo blocks invitations, so make sure you use an email address that is not hosted by Yahoo.
 Within a few moments, you should receive an invitation email containing details of how to install the Spike app.
-Once you’ve received your invitation email, the installation process to follow is detailed in a wiki that can be found here.
+Once you’ve received your invitation email, the installation process to follow is detailed in a wiki that can be found here: https://github.com/SpikeApp/Spike/wiki/Installing-Spike-Using-App-Center.
 Follow the instructions to the letter – they are fully comprehensive and everything you need to do is covered.
-Common mistakes are trying to register your device (you don’t need to…) or missing the step about setting up your phone to trust spike’s certificate.
+Common mistakes are trying to register your device (you don’t need to…) or missing the step about setting up your phone to trust Spike’s certificate.

 ### How long should I expect to wait for my invite?